SlexAxton/yepnope.js/README.md

 ##Thanks##

 Dave Artz       - A.getJS was a huge code-inspiration for our loader.
 So he's responsible for a ton of awesome techniques here.

 Kyle Simpson    - He is the creator of LABjs of which a lot of this is inspired by.

+Stoyan Stefanov - His work on resource preloading has been awesome: (http://www.phpied.com/preload-cssjavascript-without-execution/)[http://www.phpied.com/preload-cssjavascript-without-execution/]

+Steve Souders   - His evangelism and work in the space (ControlJS) have brought light to the issues at hand, he is the father of front-end performance.

 Paul Irish      - Thanks or whatever.